processing overwritten pages seems to be much slower ...

 Maybe off-topic: what is your use-case?
 Can you consider using manual data capture selecting a specific target question?

-RE: processing overwritten pages seems to be much slower ... - Added by S. McKay over 5 years ago
+RE: processing overwritten pages seems to be much slower ... - Added by S. McKay about 6 years ago

 I did that, and there is no slowdown.
 That is why I suspect that the jpg format is slowing it down.